 It makes me very thankful for all the amazing local farmers in our area growing such great, healthy food, and for the ability to buy from them year round.

-One thing is for sure, this sourdough blueberry cobbler recipe will be made time and time again.
+One thing is for sure, this easy blueberry cobbler recipe will be made time and time again.

 Tips For Making This Recipe:

-- For greater digestibility and nutrient bioavailability, I soak my grains overnight.
-If you are in a pinch, you could just make it without soaking.
+• For greater digestibility and nutrient bioavailability, I soak my grains overnight.

 This post contains affiliate links, which means I make a small commission at no extra cost to you.
 See my full disclosure here.